Does Medicare Cover Surgery?

 It’s difficult to determine exactly how much you’ll owe out-of-pocket because so many factors influence surgery cost.

+Original Medicare coverage is split into Parts A and B. Part A will cover inpatient surgeries and hospital stays, while Part B covers outpatient procedures.
 Your Medicare coverage and out-of-pocket costs are different for inpatient and outpatient surgeries.

 - Whether the surgery is considered inpatient or outpatient.